 - Abuse - Emotional, Physical, Sexual

 - Feminist Psychotherapy

 - Narrative Therapy

-Ruth Lamb is a Registered Clinical Counsellor and a Canadian Certified Counsellor serving Langley and surrounding communities.
+Ruth Lamb is a Registered Clinical Counsellor serving Langley and surrounding communities.
 She holds a Masters of Arts in Counselling Psychology with specific training in Eye Movement Desensitization and Reprocessing (EMDR) and in the areas of domestic violence, sexual assault, and childhood sexual abuse.

 In her practice, Ruth views her client’s challenges from the perspective of survival rather than pathology and approaches each client with the firm belief in their inherent worth, working with them to craft a treatment plan uniquely catered to them.
 She draws from a variety of modalities, each rooted in the values of empowerment, meaning making and consciousness raising.
 Ruth partners with her clients to create an atmosphere of trust and safety by which true change can occur.

 Ruth is pleased to be contracted through the Crime Victim Assistance Program (CVAP) of BC.
 She is passionate about advocacy’s role in counselling, and supporting clients through their experience of the criminal justice system.
 For those clients who are unable to be covered by CVAP, Ruth provides a limited number of sliding fee scale options, and works with clients that demonstrate financial hardship.